frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 And touched the child.

 But the child brushed the butterfly away\
-And walked away unknowingly\
+And walked away unknowingly."\
 (Ravindra Kumar Karnani, *And the Meadowlark Sang*).

-This meditation is about the presence of God in our life.
+This meditation is about the *presence of God* in our life.

 There was a priest and a professor in an ecclesiastical seminary in Rome.
 He'd been a popular professor of philosophy for almost thirty years.
 But he was also a very demanding professor.